taitulism/cwd/README.md

 &nbsp;

 ## Default Instance
-`run-in-cwd` exports a default instance you could use if your target folder is in which the current process runs in.
+`run-in-cwd` exports a default instance ready to use if your target folder is in which the current process runs in.
 Meaning, what `process.cwd()` returns.
 ```js
 const cwd = require('run-in-cwd');